-Its white-label plan boasts a capacity of 10,000 attendees with the ability to control the webinar experience end-to-end.
-You can build a branded live video platform with white-labeled webinar rooms, emails, landing pages, branded toll-free dial-in numbers, and host it on your domain.
+Its ‘White Label Plan’ boasts a capacity of 10,000 attendees with the ability to control the webinar experience end-to-end.
+It’ll let you build a branded live video platform with white-labeled webinar rooms, emails, landing pages, branded toll-free dial-in numbers, and host it on your domain.

 Even its other plans offer integrations with a suite of marketing tools in a flexible, intuitive interface.
 Within the Starter Plan itself, you’ll get a landing page builder with 15+ templates, customizable email campaigns, chat, polls, Q&As, and handouts.
 There’s even an option to import your email list from HubSpot, Mailchimp, and other CRMs directly or through CSV, and send messages through BigMarker.

-You can also curate pop up offers with CTAs to sell your products during webinars and create a customer-facing channel with your webinar recordings to build an audience.
+You can even create pop up offers with CTAs to sell your products during webinars and a customer-facing channel with your webinar recordings to build an audience.
 The webinar chat can be connected to Twitter so that you get social mileage for your event with a hashtag.
-Streaming your webinar live for your audience on YouTube and Facebook is also an available option.
+It’s also possible to stream your webinar live for your audience on YouTube and Facebook.

 Its analytics comes with simple reports for finding out your most engaged audience members.
 The integration with Google Analytics could mean tracking every click and action of your prospects with your webinars.

 The only downside of BigMarker?
 A few of its features are restricted in the Starter Plan, so to experience its might, you’ll need to shell out a hefty $159 every month.